-For nearly two years, a woman named Jisni, living in a village near Chandrauta, Nepal, lured young girls with the false promise of a better life and trafficked them to different parts of India.
+For nearly two years, a woman named Jisni*, living in a village near Chandrauta, Nepal, lured young girls away from their homes with the false promise of a better life and trafficked them to different parts of India.
 Knowing that, but unable to collect enough evidence against her, the chairman of our monitoring station in Chandrauta asked our staff to watch her carefully to catch her engaging in criminal activity.

 Determined not to let Jisni continue to sacrifice the lives of young girls for her own profit, one of our female staff members visited her home and posed as a potential victim.
 She asked Jisni about the process of getting to India and finding employment, telling her that she was desperate to escape an abusive and alcoholic husband.

 Jisni informed our staff member that she already had two girls from another village who were ready to travel with her to India, and described where to meet up with them and how to prepare for the trip.
 She also told her to get ready that night because they would be leaving the next day.
 Our female staff member, accompanied by other Love Justice staff, reached the village and met the young girls who were preparing to leave with Jisni, believing they were on their way to a better life.
 Their bags were already packed, and someone was scheduled to take their things across the border that same evening.